jbyrum55/lab4-ceg-3400/README.md

 Please name your file `task2.rules`

 * Would this iptables firewall configuration (`task2.rules`) be considered a whitelist or blacklist?
 Explain.
+ * This is blacklist because it blocks all of the incoming traffic to the shell.
+It would be whilelist if it let in certain traffic with specifications.
 * How did you verify that this worked?
 Be verbose!

 ---